arez/arez/docs/_docs/components/overview.md

 Arez is agnostic to this decision and supports either model.

 For the sake of brevity, this document will add actions to the existing component.
-If we imagine that the application needs an action "rideTrain" that simply decreases the number of rides remaining on a ticket by one we could define it using a method such as:
+If we imagine that the application needs a "rideTrain" action that simply decreases the number of rides remaining on a ticket by one we could define it using a method such as:

 {% highlight java %}